dotnet/vscode-csharp/debugger-launchjson.md

 More information about pipe transport can be found [here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Attaching-to-remote-processes).

+You can find information on configuring pipe transport for [Windows Subsystem for Linux](https://msdn.microsoft.com/en-us/commandline/wsl/about) (WSL) [here](https://github.com/OmniSharp/omnisharp-vscode/wiki/Windows-Subsystem-for-Linux).

 ## Operating System Specific Configurations
 If there specific commands that need to be changed per operating system, you can use the fields: 'windows', 'osx', or 'linux'.
 You can replace any of the fields mentioned above for the specific operating system.